beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 gcc -o foo foo.c bar.c
 ```

-In that examples, `foo.c` and `bar.c` get built into the executable
+In that example, `foo.c` and `bar.c` get built into the executable
 named `foo`.

+For these examples, we'll put the filename as the first comment in the
-So let's take a look at the source file `bar.c`:
+source.
+Let's take a look at the source file `bar.c`:

 ``` {.c .numberLines}
 // File bar.c